-- Successfully completed a 3-year financial plan resulting in a strong, sustainable organizational structure.
+- Completed a 3-year financial plan resulting in a strong, sustainable organizational structure.

-- All restricted endowment draws at 5% or below.
+- Capped restricted endowment draws at 5% or below.

-- Staff size and operations adjusted to reasonable expectations of endowment draws and fundraising.
+- Adjusted staff size and operations adjusted to reasonable expectations of endowment draws and fundraising.

 - 2007 staff: 200 FT/PT.
 2018 staff: 170 FT/PT.

-- Completion of an organizational-wide program analysis resulting in a reduction of money-losing events.
+- Completed an organizational-wide program analysis resulting in a reduction of money-losing events.

-- Re-structuring of the organizational decision-making process with the introduction of a:
+- Re-structured the organizational decision-making process with the introduction of a: